Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Coronary Artery Disease.md

 	1. Perform angiograph first to identify any blockage, then angioplasty

 ### Long term therapy:
+No symptoms due to angioplasty.
+As such, the goal is to **reduce mortality and recurrent infarction**
+1. Aspirin
+2. Statin

+Beta-blocker for prevention of recurrent disease
+1. Strong indication in STEMI. **Always given**
+2. Weak indication in NSTEMI/UA
+3. Used for prevention in NSTEMI

 ## Stable Angina Management:
 Stable angina management involves: